kubernetes/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

 ## Deploy WordPress

 The following manifest describes a single-instance WordPress Deployment and Service.
 It uses many of the same features like a PVC for persistent storage and a Secret for the password.
-But it also uses a different setting: `type: NodePort`.
+But it also uses a different setting: `type: LoadBalancer`.
 This setting exposes WordPress to traffic from outside of the cluster.

 {{< code file="mysql-wordpress-persistent-volume/wordpress-deployment.yaml" >}}